Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-bijynPRvDQs.md

 ### Transcript

-> would be better if those pngs have been running around i think that was, mj's on the community magical studios yeah we need to, p people have been asking for like a simon image for the spiders for arachnophobia mode that would be pretty good
+> would be better if those pngs have been running around I think that was, mj's on the community magical studios yeah we need to, p people have been asking for like a simon image for the spiders for arachnophobia mode that would be pretty good